Shreya168sh/StudentPerformanceAnalysis/README.md

 ### Component 3: Model Training
 Model traing will be implemented under this component.
+To train the model, execute the following command in the terminal:

 ### Component 4: Build Pipelines
 Two pipelines will be created: